 Feb.
 22, 1872.
 The Catholic Total Abstinence Union of America was formed.

 Feb.
 25, 1919.
 PA ratified the 18th Amendment.

 Feb.
 25, 1015.
 MN passed a county local option law.

 March 1, 1913.
 Congress passed the Webb-Kenyon Act, which is still in effect.
 It prohibits interstate “shipment or transportation” of alcoholic beverages “in violation of any law of [any] State, Territory, or District of the United States.”
 The Webb-Kenyon Act was a victory for dry states.
 They could prohibit the importation of alcoholic beverages across their state lines.

 March 2, 1934.
-Federal prohibition in Puerto Rico repealed.
+Federal prohibition in Puerto Rico and the Virgin Islands repealed.

 March 3, 1897 At the request of distillers, Congress passed the Bottled in Bond Act of 1897.
 This enabled them to assure the authenticity and quality standards of their products.
 See The Guilded Age.

 March 3, 1823.
 Birth of ‘Dr.” Diocletian Lewis.
 Lewis used the title Doctor and sometimes illegally practiced medicine without an M.D. or a license.
 Nevertheless, he used his title and oratorical gift effectively in promoting temperance.
 With a single speech, he ignited the Women’s Temperance Crusade.

 March 3, 1820.
 Birth of the eccentric but very rich Dr. Henry Cogswell.
 He believed that if people had cool drinking water they wouldn’t drink alcohol.
 So he built a number of fountains across the country.

 He designed each to be unique, usually with a statue of himself on top.
 In the fountain to the right, water gushes out of the open mouths of fish on both sides.
 It then cascades down the sides of the fountain.
 For more about Cogwell’s and other temperance fountains, visit Temperance Places.